-The research project protocol must be approved by the Aragon Clinical Research Ethics Committee (CEICA) or another recognized Clinical Research Ethics Committee.
+The research project protocol has been approved by the Aragon Clinical Research Ethics Committee (CEICA) in its ruling of 22/02/2023 with approval reference: C.I.
+EPA 23/008.

 In the case of a consortium of research groups, the applicant group or one of its members must be part of the Aragon research system.